SLKone/staging/_case-studies/Operational-Stabilization-of-a-$100M-Medical-Repair-and-Maintenance-Organization.md

  -  Assessed customer profitability to prioritize process execution​
  -  Mapped skills matrix, executed spans and layers analysis across the operations and field service teams​
  -  Calculated process KPIs​
- -  Built work order management “playbook”; standardized process, activities, roles and responsibilities, supporting systems, and metrics​
+ -  Built work order management "playbook"; standardized process, activities, roles and responsibilities, supporting systems, and metrics​
  -  Codified systems requirements and built operational dashboards to support new process; served as PMO for implementation

 #### Leading With Results